garyc57/Money-Manager-Enhancement/README.md

 "Usable" is defined as a file that can be opened by MM EX, read, analyzed, etc.

-Caveats:  I personally don't use stocks, shares, or assets, so none of those files will be checked in this code.
+Caveats:  I personally don't use stocks, shares, or assets, so none of those tables will be checked in this code.